joyjoy998/Tourism-Information-Center/README.md

 All backend codes have been deployed on the aws cloud server, at the same time, we import third libraries using CDN method.
 Therefore, you don't need to install any third libraries before running.
 All things are ready, and AWS cloud deployment will be maintained until the score of this group project assignment released.

-So just click on the 'Front-end' folder,and run the index.html.(Or run the command 'live-server' in the terminal if you have installed.)
+Just click on the 'Front-end' folder,and run the index.html then enjoy it.(Or run the command 'live-server' in the terminal if you have installed.)